Yagisan/SS2-City-Plan-Contest-Helper/README.md

 ![Fallout_Launcher](assets/images/Fallout_Launcher.png)

-On a brand new installaton of Fallout 4, or fater reverting a "cleaned" Fallout 4, you will need to launch Fallout 4 before you can install this mod list.
+On a brand new installation of Fallout 4, or after reverting a "cleaned" Fallout 4, you will need to launch Fallout 4 before you can install this mod list.
 Start the Launcher and open the _Options_ menu.

 ![Fallout_Launcher_Options](assets/images/Fallout_Launcher_Options.png)